 In attendance was the Principal Secretary of the Department of Entrepreneurship Development and Business Innovation, representative of Ministry of Education, Department of the Blue Economy, Enterprise Seychelles Agency, Seychelles Business Studies Academy (SBSA), including students, young entrepreneur and members of the Blue Grants Committee.
 SeyCCAT is also, grateful for the generosity of the Seychelles Tourism Board (STB) for the use of its conference room facilities.

-Following the Roundtable discussion, an experiential ‘learning by doing’ workshop was held benefiting 23 students and 2 lecturers of the Seychelles Business Studies Academy.
+Following the Roundtable discussion, an experiential ‘learning by doing’ workshop was held benefiting 23 students and 2 lecturers of the Seychelles Business Studies Academy (SBSA).
+Read more about with the SBSA students thought about the workshop, click here.